Renaming Muskoka Road 38

 Muskoka Road 38, including it’s offshoot roads, is home to approximately 200 residential and commercial properties and the changing of this road name will impact not only members of the Wahta Mohawks First Nation, but residents of the Township of Muskoka Lakes as well.

 Muskoka District Council approved funding for those impacted by the Muskoka Road 38 name change.
-Residents, property owners and business owners with addresses on Muskoka Road 38 will be able to apply for a goodwill payment of $100 per household or business.
+Residents, property owners and business owners with addresses on Muskoka Road 38 were able to apply for a goodwill payment of $100 per household or business.

-This payment is being provided to offset the time and costs involved in activities such as updating identification, updating contact information, changing signage, updating business materials, etc. Each residential unit, property owner or business address will be eligible for one goodwill payment only.
+This payment was provided to offset the time and costs involved in activities such as updating identification, updating contact information, changing signage, updating business materials, etc. Each residential unit, property owner or business address were eligible for one goodwill payment only.

 Supports for Residents, Property Owners and Businesses

-The District of Muskoka is committed to ensuring those most impacted by this road name change have the supports they need.
+The District of Muskoka was committed to ensuring those most impacted by this road name change had the supports they needed.

-Supports for those impacted by the Muskoka Road 38 name change will include:
+Supports for those impacted by the Muskoka Road 38 name change included:

-- A Resident Toolkit, which will include information about who needs to be updated and how to update addresses, as well as a list of Frequently Asked Questions (FAQs);
+• A Resident Toolkit, that included information about who needs to be updated and how to update addresses, as well as a list of Frequently Asked Questions (FAQs);

 More Information

 This project page will be updated as the project progresses.
-Check back often for links to new reports to Muskoka District Council, to access the Resident Toolkit when it is available, to request a goodwill payment in 2023, to track project milestones, to read media releases and more.
+Check back often for links to new reports to Muskoka District Council, to access the Resident Toolkit, to request a goodwill payment in 2023, to track project milestones, to read media releases and more.

 For more information on the Muskoka Area Indigenous Leadership Table go to www.engagemuskoka.ca/mailt